 Questions Answered in This Report:

 Understand surveyed physicians’ current level of experience and familiarity with biosimilars.
 How has familiarity with biosimilars progressed over time in France, Germany, and the United States?
-What are physicians’ opinions on indication extrapolation, and how do these attitudes vary by country and specialty?
+What are physicians’ opinions of indication extrapolation, and how do these attitudes vary by country and specialty?
 Are physicians familiar with the pharmacy-level substitution rules in their respective countries?

-Understand the drivers and barriers of biosimilar use among physicians from different specialties.
+Understand the drivers of and barriers to biosimilar use among physicians from different specialties.
 According to physicians, which factors will stimulate uptake of biosimilars, and how do these factors vary by country?
 What are physicians’ concerns about using biosimilars, and how do they vary by specialty?
 Which companies do physicians trust most as manufacturers of biosimilars?

 Understand how examining physicians’ attitudes can help decipher the likely use of biosimilars in the future.
 How will physicians adopt biosimilars initially, and how will uptake vary by specialty?
 How will physicians choose among multiple biosimilars of the same reference product?
 Do physicians expect to use new, higher-cost biologics once biosimilars are available?